naterarmstrong/luck-be-a-statlord/README.md

 # Luck Be a Statlord

+Luck be a statlord is a fan website for the game Luck be a Landlord.
+It's focused on collecting game stats, and making replays semi-functional based on parsed run logs.

+## Tour

 ## Running the Website

 After installing all dependencies, start up the front and backend by running `npm start` the `frontend` and `npm start dev` `backend` folder to start in dev mode.